Treatment for ADHD

 Symptoms of ADHD in adults are more difficult to define.
 This is mainly due to a lack of research on adults with ADHD.
 Because ADHD is a developmental disorder, it is believed that it cannot develop in adults without first occurring in childhood.

-However, it is known that symptoms of ADHD in adults are often persisted from childhood through puberty and into adulthood.
+However, it is known that symptoms of ADHD in adults often persist from childhood through puberty and into adulthood.
 Any additional problems or conditions that occur in children with ADHD, such as depression or dyslexia, can persist into adulthood.
 By the age of 25, an estimated 15% of people diagnosed with ADHD as a child still have a variety of symptoms, and 65% still have some symptoms that affect their daily lives.

 Symptoms of ADHD in kids and adolescents sometimes occur in adults with possible ADHD as well.
 Listed below are possible symptoms of ADHD in adults